accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 The information and press department reserves the freedom to develop, modify or suspend, without notice, this site for reasons of maintenance, updating or for any other reason deemed necessary.

 The information and press department may in particular at any time remove, add, complete or specify all or part of the information and services contained or offered on the site.
-No liability for any direct or indirect damage in relation to such modifications can be held against the information and press service.
+No liability for any direct or indirect damage in relation to such modifications can be held against the Information and Press Service.

 #### General Limitations of Liability

-The information and press service will ensure maximum availability of this site as best as possible.
+The Information and Press Service will ensure maximum availability of this site as best as possible.
 However, it cannot be held responsible in the event of temporary or total unavailability of the site.

-The information and press service will ensure the security of the computer system as best as possible.
+The Information and Press Service will ensure the security of the computer system as best as possible.

-The information and press service will ensure maximum availability of this site as best as possible.
+The Information and Press Service will ensure maximum availability of this site as best as possible.

-The information and press service will ensure the security of the computer system as best as possible.
+The Information and Press Service will ensure the security of the computer system as best as possible.
 However, it cannot be held responsible in the event of an attack on the computer system or temporary or total unavailability of the site.

-The information and press service will ensure as best as possible the accuracy of the information contained on the site and published on social networks.
+The Information and Press Service will ensure as best as possible the accuracy of the information contained on the site and published on social networks.
 However, it cannot be held liable in particular in the event of failure to update information or a form, in the event of system handling or coding errors, inaccuracies, gaps in the information provided or possible errors, inaccuracies.
-Indeed, the objective is to disseminate accurate and up-to-date information from various sources, but the information and press service cannot, however, avoid any risk of material error.
-None of the information published on this site is intended to be exhaustive or constitutes a commitment on the part of the information and press service.
+Indeed, the objective is to disseminate accurate and up-to-date information from various sources, but the Information and Press Service cannot, however, avoid any risk of material error.
+None of the information published on this site is intended to be exhaustive or constitutes a commitment on the part of the Information and Press Service.
 Popularizations and translations are provided for information purposes.
 Only the legal texts published in the Memorial (Official Journal of the Grand Duchy of Luxembourg) are authentic.
 The information on this site is of a general nature.
 The information is not adapted to personal or specific circumstances and therefore cannot be considered as personal, professional or legal advice to the user.
 If the user needs personal or specific advice, they should always consult the competent services within the various administrations.

 #### Site liability limitation